-Southend-on-Sea is one such seaside resort which quickly became popular due to it’s close proximity to London.
+Southend on Sea on the Essex coast is one such seaside resort which quickly became popular due to it’s close proximity to London.
 To this day, Southend is still a popular destination for Londoners to take day trips and weekends away throughout the year – and YES I do mean all year!
-So here’s a few reasons you should visit the seaside this autumn…

 If you’re looking for something a little fancier you can also try the Fisherman’s Wharf Restaurant.
 With a prime location overlooking the water and pier, the menu includes a wide selection of fish and seafood, as well as grills, steaks and vegetarian dishes.